Sergej Flach

-Sergej Flach (born 1963 in Dresden) is a theoretical physicist whose research has spanned a number of scientific fields in his career.
+Sergej Flach is a theoretical physicist whose research has spanned a number of scientific fields in his career.
 With about 240 publications to his name, his research has been cited over 16,000 times giving him an h-index of 58 and i10-index of 174.
 He is a member of the American Physical Society, German Physical Society, Korean Physical Society, and New Zealand Institute of Physics.
-He is an editorial board member of Chaos (2016-) and was an editorial board member of Physical Review E (2009-2011).
+He is an editorial board member of Chaos (2016-) and was an editorial board member of Physical Review E (2009–2011).

 He is the founding director of the Center for Theoretical Physics of Complex Systems at the Institute for Basic Science (IBS), a professor at the University of Science and Technology, and an honorary research fellow at the New Zealand Institute for Advanced Study in Massey University.

 Education

 He received his Masters (Diplom) in 1986 and PhD (Promotion) and Habilitation in theoretical physics in 1989 and 1998, respectively, at TU Dresden, Germany.
 His PhD thesis focused on the analysis of long time correlations of the lattice dynamics of crystals close to structural phase transitions and attempts to explain the central peak phenomenon observed e.g. in SrTiO3 and BaTiO3.